bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Systems may have any number of run conditions (and inherit them from the sets they belong to), but will only run if all of their run conditions return `true`.

 Run conditions can serve as a lightweight optimization tool: each one is evaluated only each schedule update, and shared across the system set.
+Reducing the number of tasks spawned can really add up.
 Like always though: benchmark!

+Bevy 0.10 is shipping with a lovely collection of built-in [common run conditions](TODO).
+Courtesy of [#6587 by `@maniwani`](https://github.com/bevyengine/bevy/pull/6587), [#7579 by `@inodentry`](https://github.com/bevyengine/bevy/pull/7579)and [#7806 by `@jakobhellermann`](https://github.com/bevyengine/bevy/pull/7806), you can quickly check if there are events to process, changes to resources, input states and more.

-Finally, courtesy of [#7559](https://github.com/bevyengine/bevy/pull/7559) and [#7605](https://github.com/bevyengine/bevy/pull/7605), you can cobble them together to create new run coniditons with the use of the `not`, `and_then` or `or_else` run criteria combinators.
+When you need something more sophisticated, combining run conditions is a breeze.
+Courtesy of [#7547](https://github.com/bevyengine/bevy/pull/7547), [#7559](https://github.com/bevyengine/bevy/pull/7559), and [#7605](https://github.com/bevyengine/bevy/pull/7605), you can create new run conditions with the use of system piping and the `not`, `and_then` or `or_else` run criteria combinators.

 ## Simpler States